- Search The Registry

 - Teacher’s Forum

 - My Account

 On this date, Alonzo Jacob Ransier was born in 1834.
 He was a Black politician and abolitionist.

-In 1868, he was a presidential elector for Ulysses S. Grant and two years later he was nominated for lieutenant governor.
-Here Ransier urged Blacks to not support Horace Greeley for president though he was widely admired.
-In 1872 he ran for and won the second districts Republican Congressional seat.
+In 1868, he was a presidential elector for Ulysses S. Grant, and two years later, he was nominated for lieutenant governor.
+Here Ransier urged Blacks not to support Horace Greeley for president though he was widely admired.
+In 1872 he ran for and won the second district Republican Congressional seat.
 Responding to attacks from Democrats, Ransier defended the record of Black soldiers who fought for the Union during the war, recalling their support for President Grant in his 1872 reelection bid.